Explore the data

 Psoriasis prevalence varies depending on geographic location.

-Our data indicates a prevalence estimate of 0.06% in Taiwan compared to a prevalence estimate of 1.91% in Denmark.
+Our data indicates a prevalence estimate of 0.09%* in Thailand compared to a prevalence estimate of 3.98%* in Romania (*physician/dermatologist diagnosed).

 Considerable gaps still exist in the geographical areas reporting data on incidence and prevalence of psoriasis.